cghss/ghs-tracking-flows/data/Disbursed funds by pathway/README.md

 A value of 0 means that no funds for this pathway were disbursed in a given period.
 Values are provided in nominal USD, and rounded to the nearest dollar.

-This .csv is used to produce Figure 1c.
+This .csv is used to produce Figures 3a and 3b.
 ## Terminal command to run analysis
 ```bash
 bash run.sh